wp-plugins/cuca-validator/readme.txt

 **CuCa Math Validator** Makes you solve a simple math operation to validate the form and let you continue your navigation.

-**CuCa Word Validator** (Work in progress) - Makes you solve a standar alphanumeric captcha like the ones you're used to.
+**CuCa Word Validator** Makes you solve a standar alphanumeric captcha like the ones you're used to.

+**CuCa Color Validator** Coming soon